LavirtheWhiolet/self-bootstrap/README.md

 <a id="peg2rb.rb"/> peg2rb.rb
 -----------------------------

-It generates parser based on grammar description.

-???
+Parser generator.
+It generates parsers from their descriptions

 Output parser is a Ruby script containing following definitions: